 8. Not sure what to knit with cotton yarn?

-Cotton yarn is perfect for summer projects: warm weather sweaters and cardigans, everyday garments for children and homeware.
+Cotton yarn is perfect for summer projects: warm weather jumpers and cardigans, everyday garments for children and homeware.
 Dishcloths, face cloths and table mats are great cotton projects that wash well, and cotton throws for garden picnics and parks are great fun to knit!
 Cotton works well for toys, and for anyone who is vegan or who has sensitivities to animal fibres.

 Free knitting projects that use cotton yarn